We ask that you not share these resources with others - outside of your institution.

 Lost?
 Hub Admin > Users and Analytics > Projects

-In Projects, under Users and Analytics, you have 11 pieces of information you can view.
+In Projects, under Users and Analytics, you have several pieces of information you can view.
 This information helps you understand the progress of Projects and the individuals involved.
-You can also use this page to directly contact Project Owners/Sponsors.
+You can also use this page to directly contact Project Supervisors.

-- Filter by status - Use this drop-down menu to view projects based on the 7 statuses.
+2. Filter by status or job function- Use these drop-down menus to view projects based on the 7 statuses or job functions.